iobroker-community-adapters/ioBroker.pvforecast/docs/en/pvforecast.md

 9. graph color
 10. graph label color

+# With an api-key, you can recive optional the weather data with follwing points:
+higher time resolution
-With an api-key, you can recive optional the weather data with follwing points: datetime -  date and time sky - A numerical value between 0 and 1 percentage of clear sky [1 = clear sky]. temperature [°C]
+datetime -  date and time
+sky - A numerical value between 0 and 1 percentage of clear sky [1 = clear sky]. temperature [°C]